Justin Lader

 Performance-Education-Research

-Justin Lader is finishing the PhD program in Music in Human Learning at UT Austin while continuing to pursue collaborative performance opportunities and teaching.
-Mr. Lader holds a Master’s Degree in Viola Performance from the University of Oregon and received his Bachelor’s of Music from the Oberlin Conservatory.
+Justin Lader is currently a visiting professor of music education at Pacific Lutheran University.
+He holds a PhD in Music and Human Learning from UT Austin.
+Dr. Lader also holds a Master’s Degree in Viola Performance from the University of Oregon and received his Bachelor’s of Music from the Oberlin Conservatory.
 He has a passion for all kinds of music, from classical to electronic, and believes that a musician improves through efficient practice and a strong love for music.